Lyme disease has become more common in the past few years, and it causes a variety of symptoms, some of which can be extremely debilitating.

 Symptoms of Lyme Disease

 This condition causes a variety of different symptoms.
 Lyme disease experts usually divide these into early and later signs and symptoms, depending on when they occur.

 Early Signs and Symptoms

 The first sign of Lyme disease is often a tick bite.
 However, some people do not realize that they have been bitten, causing a delay in diagnosis.

 Often, patients with Lyme disease will develop a rash called erythema migrans.
-The rash may look like a bullseye, with a central round spot and a ring that surrounds it.
+The rash may look like a bullseye, with a central round spot and a ring surrounding it.
 However, this rash does not always have a bullseye appearance and may not manifest at all.